travel in Thailand and see the Wat Pho reclining Buddha

 Wat Pho

-You must dress respectfully when you visit with your knees and shoulders covered or you may not be allowed inside Wat Pho.
-And you will have to remove your shoes before entering the Temple of the Reclining Buddha.
+Tips: You’ll need to remove your shoes before entering the temple and you may have to queue to see the stunning reclining Buddha.
+You must dress respectfully when you visit with your knees and shoulders covered or you may not be allowed inside the temple.

 Wat Pho and the Reclining Buddha is open daily from 8:30 am to 6:30 pm and traditional Thai massages are available until 6 pm.